 Treasury, either directly or through its designated financial or fiscal agents, maintains source data to support each SVC transaction and program expense element.
-Agencies comply with Treasury’s applicable accounting requirements with respect to the disbursement and transfer of funds in the SVC program.
-For example, see, TFM, Volume I, Part 2, Chapter 3400 regarding requirements for accounting for and reporting on cash held outside of Treasury.
+Federal entities comply with Treasury’s applicable accounting requirements with respect to the disbursement and transfer of funds in the SVC program.
+For example, see, TFM Volume I, Part 2, Chapter 3400 regarding requirements for accounting for and reporting on cash held outside of Treasury.

 Section 9060—Payment of SVC Program Costs and Fees

-Agencies and Treasury pay SVC program fees and costs as described in the agreement between the agencies (see Section 9030) or otherwise agreed upon in writing, in accordance with Federal laws, regulations, and policies.
-Generally, the Agency funds the costs of cards, card readers, hardware and software installation, certain software development, Agency-specific SA&A, ATO (or other similar process), program deployment, marketing materials, and marketing peripherals.
+Federal entities and Treasury pay SVC program fees and costs as described in the agreement between the federal entities (see Section 9030) or otherwise agreed upon in writing, in accordance with federal laws, regulations, and policies.
+Generally, the federal entity funds the costs of cards, card readers, hardware and software installation, certain software development, federal entity-specific SA&A, ATO (or other similar process), program deployment, marketing materials, and marketing peripherals.
 Treasury generally funds settlement, transaction processing, customer service, standard software development, reporting, program management, and Treasury certification and accreditation costs.
-The Agency and Treasury will execute an agreement to effect the payment of these costs and fees.
+The federal entity and Treasury will execute an agreement to effect the payment of these costs and fees.

-The Agency will pay these costs and fees to Treasury promptly when due.
+The federal entity will pay these costs and fees to Treasury promptly when due.